Psychological Healing

 Over the past few days and years, I have realized number connections with my dreams and certain phrases that come to my mind.
 I don’t make numbers a religion, of course, but I don’t fully understand why these things happen in my unconscious.
 Could this be psychic intuition?
 Why is this happening to me?

-The overall question to ask yourself is this: If my dreams are really psychic premonitions, what will I do with this information?
+The overall question to ask yourself is this: If my dreams are psychic premonitions, what will I do with this information?

 But let’s back up a bit.

-And then there is the fact that sometimes you can’t tell whether you’re dealing with a premonition or a psychological conflict.
+Moreover, there is the fact that sometimes you can’t tell whether you’re dealing with a premonition or a psychological conflict.
 In that case, treat it psychologically and learn from it what you can about your current psychological needs.

 What the Catechism says: